 S&W M&P Shield 380 EZ

 Designed for concealed carry, this compact yet reliable firearm features adjustable white dot front sites to aid in accuracy, as well as a grip safety.
 For those of you who have difficulty with heavy trigger pulls, this firearm features a light, crisp trigger pull, as well as an easy to rack slide.
 With a round capacity of 8+1, this firearm is great for comfortable EDC, as well as range practice.
 The magazine also features a button that makes it easy to load.
+All of these features cement this firearm’s place as one of the best guns for people with small hands.

 Sig Sauer P320 XCompact